 If a nanny gets sick or is late arriving, your life will be greatly impacted unless you have backup care in place.
 Lastly, nannies that pursue other careers can create turnover and instability.

 There are two types of daycare: stand-alone centers, and ones offered by providers in their private homes.

 Both should be licensed to ensure the highest level of care and trust.
 Before choosing a daycare option, parents should:

-- tour all daycares they are considering
+- tour all daycares they are

 - utilize a list of questions

 - ask about teacher-to-child ratios